The internet is a vast place, beautiful and terrible.

 How you come to conflicts because of this trauma is a subject so deeply delve into.
 That you got numerous fleas from the parent care provider with a personality disorder is where she reflects on numerous times.

-Making steps too big lead to a relapse.
+Making steps too big leads to a relapse.
 In talk therapy, that setback is mainly addressed when taking significant steps and goals too long.
 Doing the inner talk yourself in selfhealing, stopping the negative inner talk goes beyond the talk therapy.
 It’s more a reprogramming.

 The client can immediately be triggered and get stuck when the therapy session has ended because the reprogramming was not deep enough in the unconscious.
 You need a kind of hypnosis or self-hypnosis.

-When a platform is available 24/7 like the platform of Melanie and Dr Nicole, you always have opportunities to find people in a stage like yourself working with the same tools.
+When a platform is available 24/7 like the platform of Melanie and Dr. Nicole, you always have opportunities to find people in a stage like yourself working with the same tools.
 Mainly because it is internationally spread, to make contacts in every language.

-Most of the time, you don’t have access to other clients op your therapist.
+Generally, you don’t have access to other clients op your therapist.
 Anyway, it makes it less possible to measure the unconditionally positive acceptance.

 This also still happens with individual therapists, who in any case are not bothered by self-healers: